-From this point onward, meetings of the Release Committee are held approximately every 2 weeks.
-The status of the new source code features, as they relate to meeting the release schedule, are discussed by the members.
+During this period (R-3m), meetings of the Release Committee are held approximately every 2-3 weeks.
+The status of the new source code features, as they relate to meeting the release schedule, are discussed by a member who also sits on the Developers' Committee.

-(iii) Release minus 2 months (R-2m)
+(ii) Release minus 2 months (R-2m)

-Members of the Release Committee may decide upon non-automated tests to review the forecast skill of the new release code.
+Members of the Release Committee may define a list of non-automated tests to review the forecast skill of the model.
 These may include case study analyses or linking to other software packages.
-As tests are run, the results are discussed at the committee meetings.
+As such tests are run, the results are discussed at the Release Committee meetings.

 During this period the regression test data sets are finalized.
 Links to the pre- and post-processors are tested with the top of the repository (e.g., naming conventions, directory structure).
-The status of the links to the forecast component of the model is reported to the Release Committee and the Developers' Committee.
-Needs for documentation of new features or modified code are identified, and the contributing developers are requested to provide this.
+For data assimilation code testing, cycled runs for the data assimilation period are typically done.
+The status of the links to the forecast component of the model is reported to the Release and Developers' Committees.
+Deficiencies in documentation are identified and update tasks are assigned to the developers responsible.

-Within this period, the Developers' Committee at its discretion may make beta-versions of the code available to vendors and friendly users for their own pre-release testing.
-Also within this period, the Developers' Committee may implement moratoria on changes/commits to the repository to facilitate the resolution of problems or testing by various users and contributors.
+Within this period, the Developers' Committee at its discretion may make a beta-version of the code available to vendors and friendly users for their own pre-release testing.
+Also within this period, the Developers' Committee may from time to time implement moratoria on changes/commits to the repository to facilitate the resolution of problems or testing by various users and contributors.
 Such moratoria and their timing shall be at the discretion of the Developers' Committee.

-(iv) Release minus 1 month (R-1m)
+(iii) Release minus 1 month (R-1m)

-Except for the accommodation of bug fixes, in this period the repository remains frozen; only fixes for bugs identified during testing on the code to be released may be introduced.
+Except for the accommodation of bug fixes, in this period the repository is frozen; only fixes for bugs identified during testing on the code to be released may be introduced.
 Changes to documentation files, however, are freely accepted.
 Changes to the repository are announced, and a designated member of the Developers' Committee updates the repository, with the Developers' Committee identifying a backup member responsible for the updating in case the primary designee cannot.
-The Release Committee and the Developers' Committee each meets weekly, where the testing status and issues are reviewed.
+The Release Committee and the Developers' Committee each meets weekly, where the testing status is reviewed.

-The full set of regression tests is run on machines at NCAR.
+The full set of regression tests is run on the relevant machines at NCAR.
 The pre-release version of the code may be used in real-time slots in additional configuration tests.
-Specific tests involving forecast skill may also be conducted.
+The code is re-run through cycling tests for WRF-Var.
+Specific tests involving forecast skill (e.g., case studies) and final tests for funding agency and operational suite needs may be conducted.

-(v) Release minus 3 weeks (R-3w)
+(iv) Release minus 3 weeks (R-3w)

-Software-related issues that have been uncovered in testing are assigned to members of the Developers' Committee, who are to return with a solution.
-The committee may require the developer to resolve or assist in resolving the problem.
+Software-related issues uncovered in the first round of broad testing are assigned to members of the Developers' Committee.
+The task of those members is to return with a solution.
 If the problem cannot be fixed, then the Release Committee is given one of three recommendations: (i) accept the code as is, (ii) remove the offending code from the release, or (iii) delay the release date.
 The Release Committee makes the decision with respect to the release.

-(vi) Release minus 2 weeks (R-2w)
+(v) Release minus 2 weeks (R-2w)